 What is Environmental Degradation?

-Environmental Degradation is the deterioration of the natural environment caused by human activity or natural processes that degrade resources and biodiversity, destroying ecosystems; it can be caused through pollution, deforestation, over exploitation of resources, urban sprawl.
-Some Common Causes of Environmental Degradation:
+Environmental degradation is the deterioration of the natural environment caused by human activity or natural processes that degrade resources and biodiversity, destroying ecosystems; it can be caused by pollution, deforestation, overexploitation of resources, or urban sprawl.
+Some common causes of environmental degradation:

-• Deforestation: The cutting down of forests for timber or to make way for agriculture, leading to habitat loss and climate change.
+- Deforestation: The removal of trees either to be sold for lumber or to clear space for agriculture.
+It contributes to habitat loss and climate change.

-• Pollution: The release of harmful substances into air, water, and soil, often as a byproduct of industrial activity, leading to contamination and health hazards.
+- Pollution: The release of harmful substances into the air, water and soil, usually as a result of human activity.
+It contributes to health problems.

 Preventing environmental degradation is essential for sustaining life on Earth and maintaining the balance of ecosystems that provide vital resources.